This is a PATC course and it will be held in English.

 This school focus on software development techniques to address the implementation of new HPC applications and the re-factory of existing ones, in the era of heterogeneous , energy efficient, massively parallel architectures.

 Software engineering techniques and high productivity languages will complement more traditional lectures on parallel programming, to allow the implementation of application that can be maintained across a complex and fast evolving HPC architectures.

-The school, in the hands-on session, will give the possibility to exercise using both Nvidia and Intel accelerators integrated in Galileo and Marconi supercomputers.
+The school, in the hands-on session, will give the possibility to exercise using both Nvidia accelerators (P100 cards) and Intel many core processors (Xeon Phi) integrated in D.A.V.I.D.E. and Marconi supercomputers.

 - Elements of software engineering

 - Parallel programming techniques for throughput CPUs (Nvidia and Intel)

 - Parallel programming techniques for massively parallel applications

 - Introduction to Python for high performance computing

 - Models for applications integrating MPI, OpenMP OpenACC, CUDA and CUDA Fortran paradigms

 The school is aimed at PRACE users, final year master students, PhD students, and young researchers in computational sciences and engineering, with different backgrounds, interested in applying the emerging technologies on high performance computing to their research.